Bathroom Usability

 • Airport bathroom stalls too narrow for a person and a roll-aboard

-Now, I am presenting my next complaint largely from the perspective of "a sitter."
+Now, I am presenting my next complaint largely from the perspective of a girl.
+We are "sitters."
 I'm sure you "standers" have your own bathroom usability problems, and I don't paricularily want to know what they are.
-However, even the standers need to sit eventually, and I am sure all of us want to know the answer to this question:
+However, even the standers need to sit at some point -- and I am sure all of us want to know the answer to this question:

 Who was the braniac that invented the gigantic roll of one-ply toilet paper?!

-Reach in, find free end of the paper, and pull it to get a few squares --- and get a shred.
+"Giganto-roll" is inevitably too heavy (unless half empty) to rotate with a single ply pull. in, find free end of the paper, and pull it to get a few squares --- or some shreds.
 Pull it again - get more shreds, which will begin to litter the floor.
-"Giganto-roll" is inevitably too heavy (unless half empty) to rotate with a single ply pull.

-In an effort to get enough paper out of the Giganto dispenser, you must twist at the waist and, in awkward feat of acrobatics, reach over to pull the paper with one hand while "coaxing" the wheel of paper around with your other hand.
-We'll call this move the "twist and shuffle".
+To get enough paper out of a Giganto dispenser - installed above shoulder level while sitting, you must twist at the waist and, in awkward feat of acrobatics, reach over to pull the paper with one hand while "coaxing" the wheel of paper around with your other hand.
+I call this move the "Twist and Shuffle."

-While you are in the impossible act of squirreling away to get your measly squares from the dispenser -- the automatic toilet sensor will inevitably pick up your movement and WOOSH -- flush the toilet while you're in mid-squat!
-Nice.
+Now, while you are in the impossible act of squirreling away to get your measly squares of TP from the dispenser you will often get another thrill.
+This one is one of my favorites (NOT).
+As you bend over, the automatic toilet flush sensor will inevitably pick up your movement and WHOOSH -- flush the toilet while you're in mid-squat!
+Let's call this the "Involuntary Water Ride."
+Awful!

-After you recover from your involuntary water ride, compose yourself, leave the stall and endure your entire handwashing experience, you get to leave with a souvenier: the micro shreds from the failed Giganto pulls clinging to your pant cuffs and/or shoe heels.
+After you recover from your in-stall experience, compose yourself, leave the stall to endure the entire handwashing experience, you must then check yourself for "Clingons" - the micro shreds from the failed Giganto pulls .... clinging to your pant cuffs and/or shoe heels.
 Charming!

 Okay, so probably enough time dedicated to this subject.
 Maybe I'm just too jet-lagged to be more profound, but I thought his was worth mentioning.
-Don't even get me started on the "perch and hover."
+Don't even get me started on the "Perch and Hover" (We've ALL done that!).

 The image is a picture of complicated, multi-function toilet which frightened my pal, Kelly Goto in Japan.
 This is probably proof that things won't be getting easier for us any time soon.